-To alow incoming traffic through IPv6 protocol from the particural prefix or computer:
+To allow incoming traffic through IPv6 protocol from the particural prefix or computer:

 - 1. In the administration interface, go to Traffic Rules. - 2.
 Prepare rules for incoming and outgoing traffic.
-Read more in the Configuring traffic rules article. - 3.
+Read more in the Configuring traffic rules for IPv6 network article. - 3.
 Click Apply.